 COVID-19 continues to transform our daily lives.
 Due to the health risks the virus poses, many public establishments have closed, businesses have gone digital, and people spend most of their waking hours inside their homes.
-Since there’s still no vaccine and definite date as to when this virus will subside, everyone will have to find their own simple ways of adjusting to the new normal.
+Since there’s still no definite date as to when this virus will subside, everyone will have to find their own simple ways of adjusting to the new normal.

 Given that you’ve stayed under self-isolation over the past few months, there’s no denying that being under lockdown can be very challenging.
 Paired with the difficulties of lifestyle changes and the distance you need to keep from your friends and family, these times can have a great impact on your mental health.